aaaa1597/AndKot-VuforiaVideoPlaybackSample/README.md

 # AndKot-VuforiaVideoPlayback
-Sample of video playback using Vuforia AR
+it works.
+Sample of video playback using Vuforia AR.